-- 15.2.2.2 Mainland students admitted to Year 1 in and after AY2019/20 who have not attained 120 marks or above in the English paper of the National College Entrance Examination, or IELTS 5.5 or TOEFL iBT 70, are required to complete and pass the module ENG1000 English for University Studies for graduation. - 15.2.2.3 Students are required to fulfill the following language competency exit requirements1:
+- 15.2.2.3 Mainland students admitted to Year 1 in and after AY2019/20 who have not attained 120 marks or above in the English paper of the National College Entrance Examination, or IELTS 5.5 or TOEFL iBT 70, are required to complete and pass the module ENG1000 English for University Studies for graduation. - 15.2.2.4 All students are required to fulfill the following language competency exit requirements:

-English Putonghua Requirements Attempt the IELTS (Academic) Test to attain a score of 6.0 or above (score of 6.5 or above for the BTB and BA-ENG Programmes) Attempt the Putonghua Proficiency Test (普通話 水平測試) 2 to attain the level of "Third Class Grade B" (三級乙等) or above (level of "Third Class Grade A 三級甲等" for the BA-CHI Programme) Students who fail to meet this requirement have to take and pass ENG4000 English Proficiency Course, a 14-week (42 contact hours) non-credit bearing course 3 , at their own cost to make up for the exit requirement Students who fail to meet this requirement have to take and pass CHN4000 Putonghua Oral Training Enhancement Course, a 7-week (42 contact hours) non-credit bearing course 3 , at their own cost to make up for the exit requirement Validity Attained any time before being admitted to or before graduation from the University Attained any time before being admitted to or before graduation from the University Reimbursement 4 of Test Fees Test fee can be reimbursed if the student attained Band 7.0 or above Test fee can be reimbursed if the student attained "Second Class Grade A" (二級甲等)
+English Putonghua Requirements Attempt the IELTS (Academic) Test to attain a score of 6.0 or above (score of 6.5 or above for the BTB and BA-ENG Programmes) Attempt the Putonghua Proficiency Test (普通話水 平測試) 1 to attain the level of "Third Class Grade B" (三級乙等) or above (level of "Third Class Grade A 三級甲等" for the BA-CHI Programme) Students who fail to meet this requirement after at least two attempts and have taken ENG2000 IELTS Workshops before can take and pass ENG4000 English Proficiency Course at their own cost to make up for the exit requirement Students who fail to meet this requirement after at least one attempt can take and pass CHN4000 Putonghua Oral Training Enhancement Course at their own cost to make up for the exit requirement

-English Putonghua Exemption Not applicable Non-Chinese Speaking Students (NCS) 5 are exempted from this requirement.
+English Putonghua Validity Attained any time before being admitted to or before graduation from the University Attained any time before being admitted to or before graduation from the University Reimbursement 2 of Test Fees Test fee can be reimbursed if the student attained Band 7.0 or above Test fee can be reimbursed if the student attained "Second Class Grade A" (二級甲等) Exemption Not applicable Non-Chinese Speaking Students (NCS) 3 are exempted from this requirement.

-- 1 Applicable to all new programmes launched in or after 2014/15 and applicable to all existing programmes after completion of the HKCAAVQ re-validation. - 2 or other Putonghua proficiency tests that are recognized as equivalent to the Putonghua Proficiency Test by the State Language Commission of the People's Republic of China. - 3 ENG4000 and CHN4000 are NOT alternative arrangements for IELTS or PSC.
-Only Year-4 students who have attempted IELTS/PSC at least once before can enroll in respective enhancement course. - 4 Reimbursement of test fee only applies to IELTS (Academic) Test or Putonghua Proficiency Test taken while the student is studying at HSUHK. - 5 Admitted to the University as NCS defined by EDB, i.e. those who have learned Chinese for less than 6 years while receiving primary and secondary education or those who have learned Chinese for 6 years or more in schools but have been taught an adapted and simpler Chinese Language curriculum not normally applicable to the majority of students in local schools.
+- 1 or other Putonghua proficiency tests that are recognized as equivalent to the Putonghua Proficiency Test by the State Language Commission of the People's Republic of China. - 2 Reimbursement of test fee only applies to IELTS (Academic) Test or Putonghua Proficiency Test taken while the student is studying at HSUHK. - 3 Admitted to the University as NCS defined by EDB, i.e. those who have learned Chinese for less than 6 years while receiving primary and secondary education or those who have learned Chinese for 6 years or more in schools but have been taught an adapted and simpler Chinese Language curriculum not normally applicable to the majority of students in local schools.